top of page

 A whole turbot grilled over coals

-The restaurant has changed owners, I think in 2021, to the family that also owns the very good Can Carlitos in La Savina by the ferry terminal.
+I think the restaurant changed owners in 2021.
+It is now owned by the same family that owns the excellent Can Carlitos in La Savina, which is by the ferry terminal.

 Updated photos and a few words @thomhetherington